Edmee Bowles and the Bouviers du Clos des Cerberes

 Silane de la Thudinie LOSH.117337

-Jan du Clos des Cerberes had served in the Dogs for Defense program and been returned after the war.
-He was a litter mate to Marius.
-Lisa was handled by Miss Bowles to become the first bitch to hold the Championship in America .
+In this pedigree Jan du Clos des Cerberes, litter mate of Marius, had served in the Dogs for Defense program and been returned after the war.
+Lisa was handled by Miss Bowles to become the first Champion bitch in America.

-About 1962 Remado's Katleen was brought in from Belgium with the assistance of Verbanck, whose nephew Maurice Dauwe was the breeder.
+About 1962 Bowles imported Remado's Katleen from Belgium with the assistance of Verbanck, whose nephew Maurice Dauwe was the breeder.
 This young bitch, five months old when imported, was from a litter destined to be pivotal for the Bouvier in Europe as well as a corner stone of the Bowles line.
-Her sister Kitty was to yield Marc de la Thudinie, a key element in Justin Chastel's de la Thudinie program.
-A male, Remado's Kandy , was a significant stud dog for Edmond Moreaux of the kennel de l'Ile Monsin, and his get are particularly prominent in modern Dutch pedigrees.
+Her sister Kitty was to yield Marc de la Thudinie, a key element in the Chastel program.
+A male, Remado's Kandy, was a significant stud dog for Edmond Moreaux, and his get are particularly prominent in modern Dutch pedigrees.

-Bowles was in her seventies, rendered less active by health and circumstance, written off by many, when Jasper emerged from the classes to win the 1971 American Bouvier des Flandres national specialty at the Westchester Kennel Club.
+Bowles, in her seventies and rendered less active by health and circumstance, had been written off by many when Jasper emerged from the classes to win the 1971 American Bouvier des Flandres national specialty at the Westchester Kennel Club.
 His pedigree is a summary of the Bowles program in the 60's:

 Job de la Thudinie B/A Ch; '60